Asahikawa Ainu 1 Day

 - Visit a historical Ainu museum established in 1916 and run today by local descendants of the founder.

-- Experience Ainu culture through lunch and a heart-to-heart talk with our hosts.
+- Experience Ainu culture through visit and a heart-to-heart talk with our hosts.

 About the Ainu